5 Incredible Things To Do In Moalboal, Cebu

 Some of the links below are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.

-Moalboal is a must-visit, when on the island of Cebu in the Philippines.
-Home to some of the most incredible waterfalls and exotic ocean life it matches exactly what we expected when we came to this incredible country.
+Moalboal is a must-visit when on the island of Cebu in The Philippines.
+Home to some of the most incredible waterfalls and exotic ocean life, the scenery matches what we expected when coming to this beautiful country.

-Located 85km South West of Cebu city getting here is affordable both on a public bus or by private taxi.
-The location is also a fantastic jumping-off point to other destinations such as Dumaguete, Bohol, and Siquijor.
+Located 85km South-West of Cebu city, getting here is affordable both on a public bus or by private taxi.
+The location is also a fantastic jumping-off point to other destinations like Dumaguete, Bohol, and Siquijor.

 Panagsama Beach is the perfect location for a relaxing day.
-The beach area is only small, however, it’s not a place many come to relax and sunbath so you shouldn’t struggle for space.
+The beach area is small; however, it’s not a place many come to relax and sunbathe, so you shouldn’t struggle for space.

 Exploring Panagsama beach is a great way to spend a day.
-It’s located just 4km from the town center of Moalboal, although it’s actually the area the majority of tourists choose to base themselves when exploring the area.
+The beach is located just 4km from the town centre of Moalboal, although it’s the area where most tourists choose to base themselves when exploring the area.

 Hiking to Osmena peak is a worthy excursion for family members of all ages as the 700-meter climb is easily achievable in 20 minutes or less.
 Plus, taking a 4×4 vehicle or motorbike is also an option if you want the views without the effort.

 Once there, you’ll have to take a habal-habal (motorcycle taxi) to Mantalongon.
-At which point you can choose to take another motorcycle to the peak for P200 and get there in 30 minutes, or skip the ride and add an extra 2 hours to your hike.
+Once at Mantalongon, you can choose to take a motorcycle to the peak for p200 and expect the journey to take 30 minutes; alternatively, you can skip the ride and add an extra 2 hours to the hike.